How soon can I register with Student Accessibility Services (SAS)?

 Do the accommodations I received in high school (IEP or 504 Plan) automatically apply at Delaware State University?

-Once a student with a disability is in college they are covered under the American’s with Disabilities Act (ADA) as opposed to the IDEA or Section 504 of the Rehabilitation Act.
+Once a student with a disability is in college they are covered under the American’s with Disabilities Act (ADA) as opposed to the IDEA.
 In addition, the learning environment is different at every college or university.
 For these reasons, any accommodations listed on a student’s IEP or 504 Plan do not automatically carry over to Higher Education.
 However, under the ADA, students absolutely have the right to submit appropriate medical documentation and request reasonable accommodations from SAS while attending DSU.

 I never had accommodations in high school; does that mean I cannot get them in college?